iame-researchCenter/Petanc/README.md

 ## Layout excel

-All the data are compiled by the script `petanc_layout.py` to make an Excel file.
+All the data are synthesized by the script `petanc_layout.py` to make an Excel file.